simon-mcmahon/simon-mcmahon.github.io/README.md

 # Credits

-With many thanks to [mmistakes](https://github.com/mmistakes) the customisable theme [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) and the [Github pages starter site](https://github.com/mmistakes/mm-github-pages-starter) were used to jump start this blog.
+With many thanks to [mmistakes](https://github.com/mmistakes) the customisable theme [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) and the [Github pages starter site](https://github.com/mmistakes/mm-github-pages-starter) which were used to jump start this blog.